 One of the questions that many people ask is what is Andorra, if it is a country or not and if it belongs to someone or some other country.
 That is why in this article we have proposed to answer this question by breaking it down into small basic questions.
 At the time we already tried where is or where is Andorra and how to get to the country, so I recommend looking at that article as well.
 With that said, let's get started.

 What is Andorra?

 Many people on the internet wonder where Andorra is.
-The territory of Andorra is in Europe, located at the neck of the Iberian Peninsula, right in the heart of the Cordillera de los Pyrenees between France and Spain, bordering both countries with which it shares borders and a highway that crosses the country from northeast to south.
+The territory of Andorra is in Europe, located in the neck of the Iberian Peninsula, right in the heart of the Cordillera de los Pyrenees between France and Spain, bordering both countries with which it shares borders and a highway that crosses the country from northeast to south.
 Specifically from Tolouse and the French Catalan Pyrenees in the south of France to Lleida, in the north of Catalonia, next to the Cadí-Moixeró Natural Park.
 Andorra is also quite close to Barcelona.

 Urgell is a diocese of the Catholic Church, subordinate to the Archdiocese of Tarragona.
 Therefore Andorra is not from Spain and neither is it part of that country.
 That is why it is such a confessional state and where religion is so unfounded.
 Thus, the Principality of Andorra constitutes a independent state, which forms a legal and democratic jurisdiction based on the 1993 Constitution, Magna Carta of the country.
 The head of the Government is the President of the Government and he is the one who proposes the laws to the General Council of Andorra.

 As we told in our article on the history of the Principality of Andorra, the origin of the independent country dates back to 788 AD when Charlemagne, after invading and consolidating the territory, granted his protection to Andorra and declared it a sovereign people, leaving administrative rights such as tithes in charge of the bishops of Urgel.